-Providers of assistive technology services must be certified, registered or licensed therapists as required by law and contracted with DDA for the therapy they are providing.
-Vendors of assistive technology must maintain a business license required by law for the type of product they are providing and contracted with DDA.
-Assistive Technology may be authorized as a waiver service only after Medicaid, EPSDT, and any other private health insurance plan benefits have been exhausted.
-DDA does not pay for technology determined by DSHS to be experimental; Recommendation required from a treating or other relevant health professional who has assessed the client and determined individual need for the service.
+Assistive Technology may be authorized as a waiver service only after Medicaid, EPSDT, and any other private health insurance plan benefits have been exhausted by obtaining an initial denial of funding or information showing that the technology is not covered by Medicaid or private insurance.

+The Department does not pay for technology determined by DSHS to be experimental;

+The Department requires a written recommendation regarding her/his/their need for the technology.
+This recommendation must take into account that:

+(a)The professional has personal knowledge of and experience with the requested assistive technology; and

+(b)The professional has recently examined the waiver participant, reviewed her/his/their medical records when applicable, and conducted a functional evaluation.

 The department reserves the right to require a second opinion from a department-selected provider.

 The department will require evidence that participants have accessed the full benefits of Medicaid, EPSDT, and private insurance before authorizing this waiver service.
 Initial denial of funding or other evidence that the service is not covered by another source will suffice.
-Prior approval is required by DDA for purchases over \$550.
+Assistive technology requires Prior approval by the DDA regional administrator or designee when \$550 or more.

 Since this service is covered under one of the sets of services cost limits, an expenditure limitation applies as indicated in Appendix C-4.a.

+Services under this waiver are intended to supplement, and not supplant, the child welfare services and supports a child or youth is entitled to or receives from the Department of Children, Youth, and Families (DCYF) or from Title IV-E of the Social Security Act or from other sources.

-└└ Participant-directed as specified in Appendix E
+Participant-directed as specified in Appendix E